atdd-bdd/GherkinExecutorForJava/README.md

 the internal representation of F or C is irrelevant - it could be double, Double, BigInteger, or something else.

-If your code style is to use Abstract Data Types, you can create a table to show examples of allowable values (or all allowed values, in the case of an enum).
+If your code style is to use domain specific data types, you can create a table to show examples of allowable values (or all allowed values, in the case of an enum).

 ```